BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Life Is Strange - You only wanted to be popular.md

 > **Life Is Strange Episode 5**
 >
-> Nightmare Max: "Thought you could control everybody and everything, huh?
+> Alternate Max: "Oh, so you want help?
+Thought you could control everybody and everything, huh?
 Twist time around your fingers?"
 >
 > Max (choice: Wasn't my choice... / I tried to help...): "I tried to help...
 I only wanted to do the right thing."
 >
-> Nightmare Max: "No, you only wanted to be popular.
+> Alternate Max: "No, you only wanted to be popular.
 And once you got these amazing powers, your big plan was to trick people into thinking you give a rat's ass."
 >
 > Max (choice: I do care. / That's true.): "I do care!
 That's why I was trying to make friends..."
 >
-> Nightmare Max: "By telling people what they want to hear?
+> Alternate Max: "By telling people what they want to hear?
 You were just looking for a shortcut, because you can't make friends on your own."
 >
 > Max: "That's not true.
 I have great friends.
 And I've used my powers for good."
 >
-> Nightmare Max: "Please, stop playing innocent.
+> Alternate Max: "Please, stop playing innocent.
 You're a goddamn hypocrite.
 You've left a trail of death and suffering behind you."

 There are probably many ways to interpret and dissect such a dialogue.
 The sentence that caught my attention is "You only wanted to be popular."
 Because what nightmare Max says is kind of true: Max did a lot of things to get people to like her, and used her power both to save people and to make friends.